 Sir Percival remained at Friar Park until 1953 when he and his wife divorced, then she stayed on at ‘Friar Park End’, remodelled from the coach house and stable courtyard, whilst the the mansion and grounds were sold separately.

-Friar Park was acquired by a teaching order of nuns, the Salesian Sisters of St John Bosco, who used it as a convent and training centre.
+Friar Park was acquired by a teaching order of nuns, the Salesian Sisters of St John Bosco, who used it as a training centre.
 However the sisters’ ambitions were greater than their pockets, because they had clearly not reckoned the upkeep costs.
 Without proper maintenance the building and grounds quickly began to suffer from neglect so, to keep some money coming in, the nuns let local builders use the grounds and even the lakes as a tip.
 As a result all that was visible was, according to the current owner “the peak of the Matterhorn, poking through a net of undergrowth and seedling trees… It had a Planet of the Apes aesthetic.”

 As a result the nuns tried to turn property developer and over a 5 year period put in seven different proposals ranging from small developments or a block of flats on part of the estate to a scheme for complete demolition and 221 houses.
 All were refused, and refused again on appeal.
 Henley Council tried to buy the estate for community use but their move failed.
 What is interesting, indeed salutary, is that at no point as far as I can see was any mention made of the quality and significance of the house or its garden.